natetyoung/natetyoung.github.io/content/_index.md

 title = 'Nathaniel Young'
 +++

+I am a first-year PhD student in Computer Science at Cornell, working on compilers for accelerated computing.
+I'm interested broadly in realistic models of computation and the fundamental possibilities and limits of how computations can be mapped to the real world and implemented.

-I am a computer architect at AMD, working on AMD's machine learning inference architecture, XDNA, in the Artificial Intelligence Group.
-I work primarily on data movement programmability.
+Before coming to Cornell, I spent three years at AMD as a computer architect in the Artificial Intelligence Group, working on AMD's machine learning inference architecture, XDNA.
+I worked primarily on data movement programmability.

-Before I came to AMD, I completed my MS in Computer Science at UC Berkeley in 2022, where I was fortunate to be advised by John Wawrzynek, working on FPGA interconnect-CAD codesign and VLSI theory.
+Before that, I completed my MS in Computer Science at UC Berkeley in 2022, where I was fortunate to be advised by John Wawrzynek, working on FPGA interconnect-CAD codesign and VLSI theory.
 Before that, I completed a BS in EECS in 2020, also at Berkeley.

-I am interested in realistic models of computation, especially for accelerated and scalable computing.
-My goal is to understand computation by studying the fundamental possibilities and limits of how it can be performed.

 If you'd like to talk, [send me an email](mailto:nate.t.w.young@gmail.com)!